An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Proposed Estimator of Theorem

-Essentially, this lemma states that we can triangulate ``most'' of each simplex $\triangle_i$ with ``few'' simplices whose vertices lie among the data points $X_1,\ldots,X_n$ which fall in $\triangle_i$, so long as $\triangle_i$ is large enough that enough points among the $X_i$ fall inside it.
-The proof of this lemma appears in sub-Section \ref{App:RandomSimp}.
+\end{enumerate} \end{lemma} The proof of this lemma appears in \S \ref{App:RandomSimp}.
+Essentially, this lemma states that we can triangulate ``most'' of each simplex $\triangle_i$ with ``few'' simplices whose vertices lie among the points $X_{n+1},\ldots,X_{2n}$ which fall in $\triangle_i$, so long as $\triangle_i$ is large enough.
+From now on, we condition on the high-probability event of Lemma \ref{Lem:RandomSimp}.

+Note that if we were given the set of simplices $\mathcal S_{X}:= \bigcup_{i=1}^{k(n)}\cS_{X}^{i}$, we could use the same strategy as in Appendix \ref{App:SimpleEstimator} to obtain a minimax optimal estimator for this task as well.
+Unfortunately, we do not know how to identify the simplices of $\cS_{X}$, but we do know that they belong to the collection of all simplices with vertices in $\{X_{n + 1}, \ldots, X_{2n}\}$,